netlight-johannadagfalk/goclimate/README.md

 We have a custom implementation of React component that combines our current Javascript framework, Stimulus.js, and Rails partials to inject react components anywhere in the views.

+[React](https://reactjs.org/) is a javascript library for building user interfaces.

 ##### Creating React components

 Our React components are placed in the `app/assets/main/react_components/` folder in `.jsx` format.
 These components are created and function as any React component, you can use the Virtual DOM and the full React lifecycle.

 The file structure and file names within the `react_components` folder is possible to structure in sub-folders.
 It's advised to not give components the same name, even though they are situated in different folders as the component name is what is used in the React helper.

 ##### Usage